0dot0repeating/dakka/README.md

     dying, so you need this patch to hook the Doom monster roster into the score system.
 This probably won't play well with DEHACKED monsters either.
 But it works.

-- **`dakka_keyconf.wad`:** Some mods use an outdated method of changing who you play as or what weapons you can switch to, and loading those mods with DAKKA can result in you starting with non-DAKKA weapons or being unable to switch off of your pistols (or back to them).
+- **KEYCONF override (`dakka_keyconf.wad`):** Some mods use an outdated method of changing who you play as or what weapons you can switch to, and loading those mods with DAKKA can result in you starting with non-DAKKA weapons or being unable to switch off of your pistols (or back to them).
 If either of those happen, load this and the issue should clear up.

 - **Ancient Aliens (`dakka_aaliens.wad`):** This adds the gibbed marine and dead lost soul to the score system since Ancient Aliens replaces them with custom